okami101/terraform-hcloud-swarm/README.md

 * The cheapest HA solution
 * Load Balancer takes care of SSL
-* No downtime achievable
+* Zero downtime achievable

 Cons :

 * Need at least 3 managers or any superior odd number (7 max) in order to maintain quorum
-* No complete horizontal scalability
+* Limited horizontal scalability
 * Risk of unresponsive swarm cluster if high load

 ### 1 manager + X workers + LB